telminov/sonm-cdn-node-manager/README.md

 Manage the network of hosts to which CDN nodes will be deployed.

 This element should:
- - deploy the initial network in all regions through SONY
+ - deploy the initial network in all regions through SONM
  - monitor the load and, if necessary, create / delete new hosts